althomas19/algorithmic-trading/README.md

 Check out the summary paper for my research thus far.

 ### Implementation:
-In Progress: Bollinger Bands, EMA
+In Progress: Bollinger Bands

-Completed: SMA
+Completed: EMA,SMA

 ### To Do:
-Download csv data of stocks so don't have to hit quandl everytime (S L O W)